devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - A fully managed service for delivering real-time streaming data to destinations such as Amazon S3, Amazon Redshift, Amazon OpenSearch Service, and Splunk.
 It can automatically scale to match the throughput of your data and requires no ongoing administration.
 It can also batch, compress, and encrypt the data before loading it, minimizing the amount of storage used at the destination and increasing security.
 - Supports data transformation through AWS Lambda.
+- Useful to buffer data.

+## OpenSearch

+- Amazon OpenSearch Service is a managed service that makes it easy to deploy, operate, and scale OpenSearch clusters in the AWS Cloud.
+Amazon OpenSearch Service supports OpenSearch and legacy Elasticsearch OSS (up to 7.10, the final open-source version of the software).
+When you create a cluster, you have the option of which search engine to use.
+- OpenSearch Dashboards is an open-source visualization tool designed to work with OpenSearch.
+Amazon OpenSearch Service provides an installation of OpenSearch Dashboards with every OpenSearch Service domain.
+You can find a link to Dashboards on your domain dashboard on the OpenSearch Service console.

 ## AWS IoT